sanriodev/goji/README.md

-# gomoji ٩(◕‿◕)۶
+# goji ٩(◕‿◕)۶

-text emoji maker CLI written in go
+light version of Oji. but written in go!

 <img src="./assets/gomoji.webp" />